Local and global applications of the Minimal Model Program for co-rank one foliations on threefolds: Connectedness

 \begin{remark} The corresponding statement to Theorem \ref{conn.f-dlt.thm} for rank 1 foliations is an essentially trivial consequence of the arguments in \cite{BMc01}. \end{remark}

 We now turn to the proof of Theorem \ref{conn.f-dlt.thm}.

 We will work in the following setting.
-We denote by $f \colon X \to Y$ a contraction of normal varieties, with $X$ a $\mathbb{Q}$-factorial threefold.
-Recall that $f$ being a contraction means that $f$ is surjective and projective with $f_*\cal O_X = \cal O_Y$.
+We denote by $f \colon X \to Y$ a contraction of normal quasi projective varieties, with $X$ a $\mathbb{Q}$-factorial threefold.
+Recall that $f$ being a contraction means that $f$ is surjective, projective with $f_*\cal O_X = \cal O_Y$.

 We assume the existence of a co-rank $1$ foliation $\FF$ on $X$ and of a foliated log pair $(\FF, \Delta)$ with $\Delta= \sum a_i D_i$.
 We will denote by

 We remark that we allow $\Delta$ to have $\cal F$-invariant components, however $\Delta'$ will have no $\cal F$-invariant components.